Larry Eustachy: Colorado State

 On April 12, 2012, Eustachy left Southern Miss and was introduced as the 19th head basketball coach in Colorado State history, after Tim Miles left for Nebraska of the Big Ten Conference.
 Eustachy inherited a senior-laden roster that featured four returning starters and Minnesota-transfer Colton Iverson.
 The Rams were coming off a 20–12 season in which they made the NCAA tournament and lost to Murray State in the second round.
 CSU greatly improved in rebounding and defensively, leading to a historic season for the program.
 CSU cracked the top 25 rankings for the first time since 1954 during the season.
 At 11–5 the Rams finished second in the Mountain West, their highest finish in program history.
 For the second straight year, the Rams earned an at-large bid to the NCAA tournament, this time as a No. 8 seed against Missouri.
 The Rams defeated the Tigers 84–72 to give Eustachy his first NCAA Tournament win since the Elite Eight run at Iowa State.
 It was CSU's first NCAA Tournament win since 1989 and a program record 26th win.
-CSU lost in the third round to top-seeded Louisville, ending the season 26–9.
+CSU lost in the second round to top-seeded Louisville, ending the season 26–9.

 In August 2013, Eustachy signed a new contract to become the highest-paid coach in the Mountain West Conference.
 He has a base salary of $910,000 per year and will increase by two percent each following season, along with bonuses on top of it.

 In 2017, Eustachy recorded his 500th career victory on January 7.
 On March 5, he was named Mountain West Conference Coach of the year, after leading a CSU team with only seven available players to a second place conference finish in the MWC.

 In February 2017, The Coloradoan revealed that a 2014 Colorado State internal investigation recommended Eustachy's firing due to creating a culture of fear and intimidation by emotionally and verbally abusing his players and staff.
 However, Colorado State retained Eustachy and required him to attend anger management sessions, apologize to his team, and follow a zero-tolerance policy for directing profane language towards others or throwing or hitting objects, for which violations would result in termination for cause.

 On February 3, 2018, Colorado State placed Eustachy on administrative leave and promoted associate head coach Steve Barnes to interim head coach pending the completion of another inquiry into Eustachy's behavior.
 Colorado State confirmed the existence of that second investigation three days earlier on January 31; Eustachy resigned on February 26.